swcarpentry/r-novice-inflammation/episodes/05-cmdline.md

 ~~~
 {: .output}

-Note that because we did not specify `sep = "\n"` when calling the first `cat`, the output is written on the same line.
+Note that because we did not specify `sep = "\n"` when calling `cat`, the output is written on the same line.

 A common mistake is to try to run something that reads from standard input like this: